-A large number of entities compete with us to make the types of investments that we plan to make in prospective portfolio companies.
+A large number of entities compete with us to make the types of investments that we make.
 We compete with other BDCs, as well as a number of investment funds, investment banks and other sources of financing, including traditional financial services companies, such as commercial banks and finance companies.
-Many of our competitors are substantially larger and have considerably greater financial, technical, marketing and other resources than we do.
+Many of our competitors are substantially larger and have considerably greater financial, marketing and other resources than we do.
 For example, some competitors may have a lower cost of funds and access to funding sources that are not available to us.
-This may enable some of our competitors to make commercial loans with interest rates that are comparable to or lower than the rates we typically offer.
+This may enable some of our competitors to make commercial loans with interest rates that are lower than the rates we typically offer.
 We may lose prospective portfolio investments if we do not match our competitors' pricing, terms and structure.
 If we do match our competitors' pricing, terms or structure, we may experience decreased net interest income.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments, establish more relationships and build their market shares.
-Furthermore, many of our potential competitors have greater experience operating under, or are not subject to, the regulatory restrictions that the 1940 Act imposes on us as a BDC.
+Furthermore, many of our potential competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
 As a result of this competition, there can be no assurance that we will be able to identify and take advantage of attractive investment opportunities or that we will be able to fully invest our available capital.
 If we are not able to compete effectively, our business and financial condition and results of operations will be adversely affected.